pochuu/movieweb-spring/README.md

 # Spring-movieweb
-A CRUD application made with Spring + PostgreSQL.
+A CRUD application made with Spring Boot + PostgreSQL.

 ## Endpoints (plus means it exists, minus it does not)